 - Physical environment

 - Travel

-- Health and welfare
+- · Health and welfare

+- · Earning a living

-- Earning a living/Public and private services
+- · Public and private services

-- Services
+- · Services repairs

 - Current events

-- Shopping/clothing

-- Leisure/Movies and TV

 - Socializing

-- Providing and obtaining information
+- · Providing and obtaining information

-- Expressing personal feelings
+- · Expressing personal feelings

 - Persuasion

-Assessment: Students in grade 8 foreign language take a District Second Language Proficiency Exam in June.
-The Proficiency Exam is also the final exam for the course, which counts as 20% of the final course average. \Students must pass the Proficiency Exam in order to earn one high school credit in foreign language, which is the minimum requirement for graduation.
+Assessment: Students in grade 8 foreign language take the New York State Second Language Proficiency Exam in June.
+The Proficiency Exam is also the final exam for the course, which counts as 20% of the final course average.
+Students must pass the Proficiency Exam in order to earn one high school credit in foreign language, which is the minimum requirement for graduation.
 Passing the course alone does not earn the credit.
-Students who pass the Proficiency Exam can continue on to level 2 language in high school.
+Students who pass the course can continue on to level 2 language in high school.
 Note: This course does not qualify for NCAA credit.